The font system is one of the most foundational parts of any interface design.

 The construction of the font system is the first step to achieve "the beauty of dynamic order".
 In practical design, we have three more advanced tips：

-Establish a systematic design thinking: In the UI design of the same system, a systematic design thinking should be first established.
+Establish a systematic design thinking: In the UI design of the same system, a systematic design thinking should be established first.
 The primary, secondary, auxiliary, title, display, and other types of fonts are planned in a unified manner.
 And then make any necessary fine tuning according to the specific situation.
 The establishment of a systematic design approach helps to increase the consistency of horizontal font landing, improve the cost-effectiveness of font uses, and avoid unnecessary style waste.

 Less is more：Visual design should be achieved with as few styles as possible.
 Avoid meaningless use of large numbers of font scales, colors, and font weight to emphasize visual or contrast relationships.